Denver: City streets

-Cycling
+Cycling and micromobility

+Some Denver streets have bicycle lanes, leaving a patchwork of disjointed routes throughout the city.
+There are over 850 mi of paved, off-road, bike paths in Denver parks and along bodies of water, like Cherry Creek and the South Platte.
+This allows for a significant portion of Denver's population to be bicycle commuters and has led to Denver being known as a bicycle-friendly city.
+Some residents strongly oppose bike lanes, which has caused some plans to be watered down or nixed.

 The League of American Bicyclists rated Colorado as the sixth most bicycle-friendly state in the nation for 2024.
 This is due in large part to Front Range cities like Boulder, Fort Collins and Denver placing an emphasis on legislation, programs and infrastructure developments that promote cycling as a mode of transportation.
 Walk Score has rated Denver as the fourth most bicycle-friendly large city in the United States.
 According to data from the 2011 American Community Survey, Denver ranks 6th among US cities with populations over 400,000 in terms of the percentage of workers who commute by bicycle at 2.2% of commuters.

 B-Cycle – Denver's citywide bicycle sharing program – was the largest in the United States at the time of its launch in 2010, boasting 400 bicycles.
 B-Cycle ridership peaked in 2014, then steadily declined.
 The program announced it would cease operations at the end of January 2020.
 The city announced plans to seek one or more new contractors to run a bike-share program starting mid-2020.

-Electric rental scooters

-In 2018, electric scooter services began to place scooters in Denver.
+In 2018, e-scooter services began to place scooters in Denver.
 Hundreds of unsanctioned LimeBike and Bird electric scooters appeared on Denver streets in May, causing an uproar.
 In June, the city ordered the companies to remove them and acted quickly to create an official program, including a requirement that scooters be left at RTD stops and out of the public right-of-way.
 Lime and Bird scooters then reappeared in late July, with limited compliance.
 Uber's Jump e-bikes arrived in late August, followed by Lyft's nationwide electric scooter launch in early September.
 Lyft says that it will, each night, take the scooters to the warehouse for safety checks, maintenance and charging.
 Additionally, Spin and Razor each were permitted to add 350 scooters.